LOuroboros/pokeemerald/docs/DEV_NOTES.md

 * Buff the encounters at Sky Pillar after the conflict in Sootopolis is solved.
 * When a Gym Leader rematch is ready to happen, make said gym's trainers battle the Player again.
 * Make the Cave of Origin available in the postgame.
 It'll be the place to rematch Wallace after the league.
+* Alternatively to the Artisan's Cave plan and in relation to Jirachi, I could add an item called "Wish Tag" that would start an event if used in front of the white rock at Mossdeep City, maybe.
+* Make the rival give you an egg of their starter after the 6th rival battle.
+  * Maybe I could make it so Wally received the last starter in-universe, and after beating him he would give you an egg of that one.
+* Draw a text box in battles, similar to the one that is displayed during level ups, to show the EV a Pokémon got in a battle, and a toggle for it in the Options menu.
+* Replace Shelly's overworld sprites with [the ones made by Swizzler121](https://www.spriters-resource.com/custom_edited/pokemoncustoms/sheet/8151/).

 ## Misc.
 Notes